-Azure SQL Database Managed Instance is a fully managed SQL Server Database Engine Instance hosted in Azure cloud.
+A managed instance in Azure SQL Database is a fully managed SQL Server Database Engine Instance hosted in Azure cloud.
 This is the best PaaS option for migrating your SQL Server database to the cloud.
 Learn how to create and use Managed Instance with our quickstarts, tutorials, and samples.

-Find out more information about the Azure SQL Database Managed Instance service.
+Find out more information about managed instance in Azure SQL Database.

 Rich surface area